SmingHub/Sming/Sming/Arch/Host/README.rst

 -------

-Allows Sming applications to be built as an executable to run on the development host (Windows or Linux).
+Allows Sming applications to be built as an executable to run on the development host (Windows, Linux or MacOS).

 This is a source-level emulator for developing and testing new framework code prior to flashing a real device.